Should You Add Rent Payments to Your Credit Report?

 Another solution: RentalKharma

-RentalKharma, has a similar model of verifying rent payments and reporting the information to TransUnion but not to Experian or Equifax.
-But RentalKharma’s pricing is a bit different: It collects a registration fee of $25, plus $5 monthly to report old payments and $6.95 a month to report future payments.
+RentalKharma has a similar model of verifying rent payments and reporting the information to TransUnion but not to Experian or Equifax.
+But RentalKharma's pricing is a bit different: It collects a registration fee of $25 plus $6.95 a month to report future payments and also offers to report two years of past rent payments for $60.

 Some limits apply.
 Your name must appear on a lease.
 If you're living in an informal subleasing arrangement, RentalKharma won't report your payments.